 - An assessor can assess appointed participants’ submissions.

-- The assessor can assess submissions online using the built-in assessor tool, give comments, feedback, points/scores, as well as access plagiarism reports, distribute marks based on points, and file and export a final mark to an LMS or SIS.
+- The assessor can assess submissions online using the built-in assessor tool, give comments, feedback, points/scores, as well as access plagiarism reports, distribute marks based on points and submit a final mark.

 - The assessor has access to a demo exam for trying out all the tools.

 - An external assessors can use the single sign-on from their own institutions in most cases.

 - An external assessor can get an overview of all assigned flows across institutions.

 - An invigilator can monitor one or several exams live (using the flow monitor) as well as register participants showing up for exams.